Listen to this article

 Every Indian state has its own process but most of them follow the same process.
 Your local municipality is responsible for issuing the birth certificate.

 These days, most of them have digitalized their records from the past and they should be able to find your birth record from the 1980s.
 Some of them have also created an online service to request a birth certificate.

 Here is a sample birth certificate issued by the Municipality of Delhi in India.

-Your birth certificate is acceptable for the USA green card i-485 or I-130 family green card application as long as it has the text written in English.
+Your birth certificate is acceptable for the USA green card with the form i-485 or I-130 family green card application as long as it has the text written in English.

 No Birth Certificate Available

 If you do not have a birth certificate, then you would need to provide two secondary documents: